imagej/imagej.github.io/_pages/learn/headless.md

 See also [this post on the ImageJ mailing list](https://list.nih.gov/cgi-bin/wa.exe?A2=IMAGEJ;5ace1ed0.1508).

-## Rewriting as scripts or plugins
+## Another Solution: Rewriting as scripts or plugins

 The most robust method is to rewrite macros as scripts that do not require interaction with the GUI to begin with.
 Unfortunately, this is the most involved solution, too, since it usually takes some time to convert macros.